bartczernicki/VectorMathAIOptimizations/README.md

 | CosineSimilarityVectors1536Dimensions | 100000                  | Vector512   |  20.97 ms | 0.143 ms | 0.127 ms |
 ```
 ## 6) Benchmark - DotNetVersion
-.NET continues to innovate with each yearly release. .NET 8 LTS includes numerous performance improvments, building upong the many .NET 6, 7 performance focused improvements.
+.NET continues to innovate with each yearly release. .NET 8 LTS includes numerous performance improvements, building upon the many .NET 6, 7 performance focused improvements.
 Therefore, a simple re-compile to the latest version can lead to performance improvements without any major changes.
 .NET 8 performance improvments: https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-8/
-Note: It is important to note only vector mathc is being benchmarked, in reality many common .NET 8 improvements for (AOT for example, an Azure Function cold start ~650ms -> 50ms or JSON serialization performance) all will cascade holistically into the entire AI application.
+Note: It is important to note only vector math is being benchmarked, in reality many common .NET 8 improvements for (AOT for example, an Azure Function cold start ~650ms -> 50ms or JSON serialization performance) all will cascade holistically into the entire AI application.
 ```
 | Method                                | Runtime  | NumberOfVectorsToCreate | Mean     | Error    | StdDev   | Ratio    | RatioSD | Alloc Ratio |
 |-------------------------------------- |--------- |------------------------ |---------:|---------:|---------:|---------:|--------:|------------:|